Cooper-Moreland/Music-Box/README.md

 ## Psuedo Code

-This is the code I will be using to play the Pink Panther Theme on the music box - [Code in Arduino Editor](https://create.arduino.cc/editor/wmorela54/9488f8ee-c676-4620-bbf1-e6c64f40eed0/preview)
+This is the code I will be using to play the Pink Panther Theme on the music box, I also added the Psuedo code which shows what the code will do on the side - [Code in Arduino Editor](https://create.arduino.cc/editor/wmorela54/9488f8ee-c676-4620-bbf1-e6c64f40eed0/preview)